asen1995/design-patterns-with-java-tests/README.md

 In proxy pattern, we create object having original object to interface its functionality to outer world.

+9. Chain of Responsibility

+As the name suggests, the chain of responsibility pattern creates a chain of receiver objects for a request.
+This pattern decouples sender and receiver of a request based on type of request.
+This pattern comes under behavioral patterns.

+In this pattern, normally each receiver contains reference to another receiver.
+If one object cannot handle the request then it passes the same to the next receiver and so on.

 ============ Behaviour =============

 1. Command